neomaxzero/blog/src/posts/2020/overview-ui-performance-metrics-a-curated-list.md

 ## The user-centric performance metrics.
 (Lighthouse Score)

 These metrics measure the perceived performance of your page.
-They were popularized by Google to make it easier to measure and compare performance among other pages.
+They were popularized by Google to make it easier to measure and compare performance among other web sites.

 - **First contentful paint.**
 - **Speed Index.**